github/docs/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing to this project!
 You must fill out the information below before we can review this pull request.
 By explaining why you're making a change (or linking to an issue) and what changes you've made, we can triage your pull request to the best possible team for review.

+****take this piece out?
+If we have a bunch of site policy change request, put it back in.
 For changes to content in site policy (https://github.com/github/docs/tree/main/content/github/site-policy), see the CONTRIBUTING guide in the site-policy repo (https://github.com/github/site-policy/blob/main/CONTRIBUTING.md).
 -->